JavascriptLearner815/speedo.js/README.md

 # speedo.js
-This is my own package.
+This is my own npm package.
 It has classes you can easily use to their advantage.
 ## Installation
 In order to use this package, you need to install it via `npm install speedo.js`.
 ## Require the Object